chase-lahner/Cuscuta/README.md

 # Cuscuta

+by Cuscuta

+## Team Members
+* Advanced Topic Subteam 1: Networked Multiplayer
+	* Chase Lahner
+	* Rory McCann
+	* Lukas Finn

+* Advanced Topic Subteam 2: Procedural Generation
+	* Tyler Ryan
+	* Nico Zeuss

-## Overview
+## Game Description

 Cuscuta is a biopunk rougelike dungeon-crawler, with emphasis on stealth mechanics and intuitive world generation

-## Core Mechanics / Advanced Topics
+## Advanced Topic Description
-1. Carnage Bar - Measure of how stealth oriented the player has been
-2. **Procedural Generation** - Dynamically gernerated rooms with characteristics changing with carnage bar (Adv.
-Topic)
-3. **Networked Multiplayer** - 2 player co-op with emphasis on working together (Adv.
-Topic)
-4. Movement - Easy to learn, fluid mechanics that can be used in conjunction to create creative combinations

-### Procedural Generation (Adv.
-Topic)
-+ **Dynamic** - Based off the carnage bar, the type of room, enemies, obstacles, etc. will change
-+ **Replayable** - Each playthrough is entirely procedurally generated, making it feel like a new run each time
-+ **Variable** - Automatic balancing between 1-2 players, 2 player runs will have more enemies/difficulty

-### Networked Multiplayer (Adv.
-Topic)
+### Networked Multiplayer
-**Carnage**

  + Each player has a unique carnage bar allowing for more build combinations
  + Procedural rooms are generated based off an average of both players' carnage bars, weighted heavier towards carnage.

-**Teamwork**
-+ Teammates must balance between stealth and destruction to maintain abalance in the dangerous dungeon
+ + Teammates must balance between stealth and destruction to maintain a balance in the dangerous dungeon.
-+ dungeons will be harder in co-op mode and therefore require more strategy and planning
+ + Dungeons will be harder in co-op mode and therefore require strategy and planning

-### Movement
-+ Movement will have an emphasis on being simple, but precise, with core moves that flow seamlessly into one another.
-There will be a basic walk, sprint, and roll mechanic.
-Players will need to be able to utilize each movement mechanic to its full potential to sucessfully progress through the game.

-### Carnage Bar
+### Procedural Generation

-+ Starts centralized, shifting based on how players tackle rooms towards either stealth or carnage.
-Towards carnage, the player becomes a glass cannon, with high damage but high risk of ending the run.
-Towards stealth, the player becomes weaker but stealthier, and it becomes much more difficult to fight impassable monsters.
-The goal of this is to incentivise switching up gameplay, keeping players on their toes
++ Dynamic - Based off the carnage bar, the type of room, enemies, obstacles, etc. will change
++ Replayable - Each playthrough is entirely procedurally generated, making it feel like a new run each time
++ Variable - Automatic balancing between 1-2 players, 2 player runs will have more enemies/difficulty

-## Goals
+## Midterm Goals

-### Midterm
-+ **Playable Demo**
+* Playable Demo
 	+ Basic dungeon generation - fluctuating room size & metrics, completely random
 	+ at least 1 enemy type
-+ **Rudimentary Multiplayer**
+* Rudimentary Multiplayer
 	+ Basic two-player connection
 	+ Basic synchronization between movement
-+ **Rudimentary Animation/Artwork**
-+ **Basic Line-of-Sight Detection**
+* Rudimentary Animation/Artwork
+* Basic Line-of-Sight Detection

-### Final
+## Final Goals

-+ **Complete Game**
+* XX%: Complete Game
 	+ Dungeon generation based on players' carnage bars and location
 	+ Tight interplay between generation & multiplayer
 	+ At least 4 enemy types
-+ **Fluid Multiplayer**
+* XX%: Fluid Multiplayer
 	+ Movement and monsters must be synchronized
 	+ No large room lag
-+ **Ending, Boss Battle**
+* XX%: Ending, Boss Battle

-### Stretch Goals
+## Stretch Goals

-+ **Advanced Stealth/Detection system**
+* Advanced Stealth/Detection System
 	+ Ability to escape detection
 	+ Ability to distract enemy
 	+ Enemies pathfind to player's last known location
-+ **Multiple Characters**
+* Multiple Characters
 	+ Two characters with at least one distinct ability each